 Virginia Department of Education Resources

 Virginia PTA is pleased to offer program recognition awards to PTA/PTSA local units.
-The deadline is April 1,2020 for all awards.
-Available awards are:
+There is one awards package and local units can apply for more than one award.

-pdf Family Engagement (167 KB) – This award is given to a PTA unit for its efforts in building parent and family engagement within the school and community.
+Local Unit of Excellence – This award is given to a local PTA unit for its efforts in building parent and family engagement within the school and community.

-pdf Male Engagement (157 KB) – This award recognizes a Local PTA unit for outstanding efforts in increasing meaningful activities and programs for male role models while promoting student achievement and community involvement.
+Male Engagement – This award recognizes a local PTA unit for outstanding efforts in increasing meaningful activities and programs for male role models while promoting student achievement and community involvement.

-pdf Diversity & Inclusion (161 KB) – This award is given to the PTA unit that demonstrates outstanding efforts in meaningful activities and programs that support diversity and inclusion.
+Diversity & Inclusion – This award is given to a local PTA unit that demonstrates outstanding efforts in meaningful activities and programs that support diversity and inclusion.

-document Volunteer of the Year (Elementary and Secondary) (328 KB) – These awards are given to a Local PTA Volunteer who has made a positive impact on the school and its children.
+Volunteer of the Year – These awards are given to a local PTA Volunteer who has made a positive impact on the school and its children.
 This special person does not need to be the person who logs the most volunteer hours or is a PTA executive board member.

-pdf Power Partner (Elementary and Secondary Principal) (152 KB) – These awards recognize principals (elementary and secondary) from across the Commonwealth of Virginia who have shown that a strong family-school partnership is key to student success!
+Power Partner (Principal) – These awards recognize principals (elementary and secondary) from across the Commonwealth of Virginia who have shown that a strong family-school partnership is key to student success.

 Local unit must be in good standing to be eligible for any award.
 Questions?
 Contact VPPrograms@vapta.org